elicmitc/elicmitc/README.md

 - Hi, I’m Elijah Mitchell.
-- I’m interested in creating/learning more about embeddded systems, IoT, and everything C.
+- I’m interested in learning more about Embeddded Systems, IoT, and Machine Learning.
-- I have my BS and MS in Engineering.
+- I have my BS and MS in Intelligent Systems Engineering along with a Graduate Certificate in Cybersecurity.

 <!---